RiftValleySoftware/RVS_Spinner/README.md

 There are no dependencies to use this class in your project.
 It can be included as a single source file (no build or library linking required).

+TODO
+=
+There is a deprecated callback: the orientation callback (observer) It is on line 1536.
+We need to address this, but it isn't a showstopper (yet).

 LICENSE
 =
 MIT License